-Sin may seem enticing, it may be pleasant in the moment, but at its terminus lies death.
-The consequences of sin are not only catastrophic in the end, but along the way, trouble follows the man given over to it.
+Sin may seem enticing, it may be pleasant in the moment, but at its terminus lies eternal death.
+The consequences of sin are not only catastrophic in the end, but along the way trouble follows the man given over to it.

 Proverbs 12:8 “The righteous is delivered from trouble, And it comes to the wicked instead.”

-Sin brings trouble.
-It really doesn’t matter what society deems P.C., it doesn’t matter if you have a cute slogan, you wave a flag, or Hollywood preaches inclusion….all that matters is what God declares as sin and what He declares as righteous.
+Sin brings heartache.
+It really doesn’t matter what society deems as correct.
+It doesn’t matter if you have a cute slogan, wave a flag, or subscribe to a Hollywood version of inclusion….all that matters is what God declares as sin and what He declares as righteous.

 The path of sorrow is one that is lead by reason and not by faith.
 Worldly wisdom may take you to riches and fame but the reward is short lived and you have an eternity to suffer the consequences.